| Rabbi Eliezer Shemtov

 How was it determined whether or not it was tzaraat?

 Here we have the first lesson.
 Only one who loves is in a position to judge.
-If you do not love the person you are judging, your judgment will be biased.
+If you do not love the person you are judging, your judgment may be unduly insensitive and harsh.
 The first one to disqualify your judgment in that case should be yourself.
 If you don’t love the person, don’t judge him.
 Finding fault is more likely to be fair if it comes from someone who prefers not to give a guilty verdict.

 Our sages point out that the Kohen was authorized to determine whether or not a stain was tzaraat in all but one case: if it was a stain that appeared on himself, on his clothes, or on the walls of his house.
 “Kol hanegaim Adam roeh, chutz minig’ei atzmo,” our sages rule .
 In other words: One can evaluate and judge all afflictions, except one’s own .
 There are several implications here beyond the merely technical one, that the Kohen is not authorized to determine the status of his own condition]: